5 Reasons Why Your Doctors Don’t Do Right By You

 This is generally most applicable to chronic conditions that have proven largely unresponsive to high-tech medical interventions.

-The following 3-minute video discusses one such example – that of back pain, one of the leading causes of physician office visits and unnecessary medical imaging.
+Back pain, for example, is one of the leading causes of physician office visits and unnecessary medical imaging.
 The spinal fusion surgeries that often ensue may be the biggest medical rip-off in America, with rates varying twenty-fold in the highest use regions of the country compared to the lowest.
-If you or anyone you care about suffers with chronic back pain, spend a few minutes watching this video.